Customers are the backbone of every brand.

 Think about it: one influencer might be bringing in consistently jaw-dropping results, while another brings in a dribble of sales.
-Knowing the value of each influencer campaign is key, and promo codes enable you to do this.
+Knowing the value of each influencer or instagram marketing campaign is key, and promo codes enable you to do this.

 As well as the monetary impact influencers have on your sales, you can also dig into how they are helping your brand in the long run.

 One influencer might be great at getting immediate sales but very few return customers, while another might attract fewer buyers off the bat, but the majority of those go on to become fully engaged customers who come back again and again.

 Danielle Wellington partners with lifestyle influencers who share personalized promo codes with their audience.